Last Updated on September 13, 2023

 The standard espresso shot has a balance of flavors and a hearty kick of caffeine.
 However, coffee drinkers are like the beans themselves—they come in a wide variety.
 Because of that, people have innovated different ways to prepare coffee.

 Ristretto-style drinks are a good choice for those who want their caffeine thick and sweet.
 People who want the flavor balance of espresso, but in a lighter drink, may opt for a long shot.
+And now that you know the difference between long shot and ristretto, you’ll know what to order.

 Meanwhile, caffeinated mad scientists will push the limits of the long shot and extend it by over a cup of water.
 Genius or insanity?
 You’ll need to pull out your espresso machine to find out.